rjstevick/NBayTNCoystersAnalysis/README.md

 # Analysis bash scripts, processed data files, and R scripts for *Functional plasticity in oyster gut microbiomes along a eutrophication gradient in an urbanized estuary*
 ## Code written by Rebecca Stevick, URI-GSO (contact: rstevick@gmail.com)
-### Collaborators: Anton F. Post and Marta GÃ³mez-Chiarri.
+### Collaborators: Anton F. Post and Marta Gómez-Chiarri.

+### This repository contains the scripts, pre-processed sequencing data, and the R script files to reproduce the figures in the manuscript.
+The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635.

 ### To cite this work:
 Stevick, R. J. (2019).
 Oyster-Associated Microbial Community Dynamics (Doctoral dissertation, University of Rhode Island).

-## This repository contains the scripts, pre-processed sequencing data, and the R script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635.

 ## Contents:
 ### MetatranscriptomeAnalysis